mikeal/multiblock/README.md

 any existing IPFS protocols.**

 Multiblock offers:
-* addresses and identifiers for CID Sets
+* addresses and format for CID Sets
-* addresses and identifiers for Block Sets
+* addresses and format for Block Sets
 * incremental verification of streamed block data
 * "deterministic CAR files"
 * "CAR indexing"